mr-pennyworth/alfred-better-dictionaries/README.md

  - Import any compatible dictionary

-### Setup
-After importing the workflow, type `.setup-better-dictionaries` into Alfred.

 ### Importing a Dictionary
-After setup, type `.dict-import` into Alfred.
+After importing the workflow, type `.dict-import` into Alfred.
 ![](images/import-any.png)
 Select the dictionary you want to import.